 Allow me to introduce you to the best Chocolate Chia Seed Pudding recipe ever!
 Simply mix up chia seeds, cocoa powder, milk, sweetener, and vanilla then let is sit overnight.
-Enjoy this easy and healthy treat filled with protein and fiber for breakfast or an afternoon snack.
+Enjoy this easy and tasty treat filled with protein and fiber for breakfast or an afternoon snack.

 Mason jars are filled with creamy chocolate chia seed pudding.